diku-dk/pfp-e2020-pub/README.md

 On Monday, the teaching consists of an online lecture (Zoom link TBA).

-On Wednesday, we neet physically in "Kursussal 3" at Zoo (across the partk from DIKU).
+On Wednesday, we neet physically in "Kursussal 3" at Zoo (across the park from DIKU).
 It's full of dead animals.

 **Note that the teaching times are different for the first three teaching days compared to the rest of the course.**